 - Six Zipper Channels for Installation

-- Back Rest and Seat Pad
+- Back Rest and foam Seat Pad

-- Maintenance Kit
+- Oru Repair Kit

-Oru Pack Specifically for Oru Kayaks
+Oru Pack Specifically For Oru Kayaks

 Traveling to somewhere nice but you want a bag that can fit it?
 Look no further than the Oru Pack!
 It features padded shoulder straps and a hip belt for maximum support, two handles at the top and side for more grip.
-It also features heavy duty zippers, exterior mesh pockets for a two piece paddle and compression straps for extra gear you may be bringing.
+It also features heavy duty zippers, exterior mesh pockets for a two-piece paddle and compression straps for extra gear you may be bringing.

 Oru Spray Skirt